matt-snider/ctags-query/README.md

 # ctags-query

-A tool to allow querying ctags with a simple language.
+A tool to query ctags with simple boolean expressions.

 For example, to find locations tagged with `foo`, `bar`, but _not_ `buzz`: